UKHomeOffice/cop-product-page/README.md

 This allows developers to add styling, logic and jsx written components into the same file.
 In result, making it maintainable, reusable and reduces the limitation of a basic markdown file.
 More information about mdx files can be found [here.](https://mdxjs.com/getting-started)

-Developers can still create .md files or use .mdx files with normal markdown syntax.
+Developers can still create .md files but this reduces the flexibility on structure and styling.
+MDX files also supports normal markdown syntax.

 As an example, in this repository, you will be able to see an imported 'Bullet point list.'